NYUGameCenter/Unity-Git-Config/README.md

 2. Clone the repo to your local machine.

 3. Download the `pre-commit` & `post-merge` scripts.
 These will ensure that meta files for gitignored files get ignored properly.
 Enable them in your repo by moving them into the folder `<your_repo>/.git/hooks`.
->If you can't see the `/.git/` folder, make it visible by following these steps for Windows: https://kb.wisc.edu/page.php?id=27479 or these for Mac: https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/
+>If you can't see the `/.git/` folder, make it visible by following [these steps for Windows](https://kb.wisc.edu/page.php?id=27479) or [these steps for Mac](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).

 4. Download the .gitignore, .gitconfig, & .gitattributes files from this into the root of the local repo you just cloned, ie into the folder `<your_repo>/`.